mrfish233/notes/10 Parametric Equations and Polar Coordinates.md

 The variable $t$ is a **parameter** for the curve, and its domain $I$ is the **parameter interval**.
 If $I \in [a,b]$, the point $(f(a), g(a))$ is the **initial point** of the curve and $(f(b), g(b))$ is the **terminal point**.

+The equations and interval together constitute a **parametrization** of the curve.

 ## 10.2 Calculus with Parametric Curves

 ### Parametric Formula for $dy/dx$